adalton/apue3/Chapter19/Readme.md

 2. Use the `pty` program to determine the values used by your system to initialize a slave PTY’s `termios` structure and `winsize` structure.

+   Skipping

 3. Recode the `loop` function (Figure 19.12) as a single process using either `select` or `poll`.

+   Skipping

 4. In the child process after `pty_fork` returns, standard input, standard output, and standard error are all open for read–write.
 Can you change standard input to be read-only and the other two to be write-only?

+   No, there is no function to change the read/write status on an open file descriptor.

 5. In Figure 19.13, identify which process groups are in the foreground and which are in the background, and identify the session leaders.